Browse through some of the most frequently asked questions about the admission process at BCIT by category.

 An Individual Tax Number (ITN) is a nine-digit number issued to individuals who are not residents of Canada who need an identification number for tax purposes but who are not eligible to obtain a social insurance number (SIN).
 This might be the case if, for example, you don’t have a study permit allowing you to work in Canada.
 You can apply for an ITN online.

 If you do not submit your SIN to BCIT, BCIT will not be able to submit a completed T2202– Tuition and Enrollment Certificate to the CRA on your behalf, and you will not be eligible for the Canada Workers Benefit.
 Note that individuals are not able to submit their own T2202.

 Please login to myBCIT self-service to update your personal profile.
 Scroll down to the SIN field, and then click Update my Profile.

-Our Part-time Studies Orientation web page will help you get prepared.
+Our Flexible Learning Orientation web page will help you get prepared.
 It provides an overview of BCIT services and information, including:

 - Distance and online learning